Valentine's Day. My mom's birthday (hi mom, love you!). The day YouTube restored my channel thanks to this page you're reading right now.

-Still bewildered, I had no time to address what must be some algorithmic mistake as I needed to go to work where I have the privilege of fighting for the wrongly accused and overly-punished, defending our rights like due process of law, seeking justice, and advocating on behalf of those of us with the least to make sure their story is heard… Y’know, maybe I should rewind this entire thing.
+Still bewildered, I had no time to address what must be some algorithmic mistake as I needed to go to work where I have the privilege of fighting for the wrongly accused and overly-punished, defending our rights such as due process of law, seeking justice, and advocating on behalf of those with the least to ensure their story is heard… Y’know, maybe I should rewind this entire thing.

-Two decades ago, I co-founded Change Before Going Productions (CBGP) with friends in Georgia as an art collective who supported each other and other indie artists/business in Atlanta.
+Two decades ago, I co-founded Change Before Going Productions (CBGP) with friends in Georgia as an art collective who supported each other and other indie artists/businesses around Atlanta.
 With a DIY punk aesthetic, our greater-than-sum-of-parts collective was partly inspired by the Wu-Tang Clan, who formed together like Voltron.
 Unrelated, here’s my son & I as Wu-Tang Killa Bees at Boo at the ATL Zoo:

-On March 26th, 2009, CBGP branched out to YouTube.
-We first uploaded concerts, short films, and music videos, plus we documented local events ranging from Occupy Atlanta inner-city kids taken deep-sea fishing by an ATL non-profit.
+On March 26th—my wedding anniversary… hi Sammie Sam, love you!—in 2009, CBGP branched out to YouTube.
+We first uploaded concerts, short films, and music videos, plus we documented local events ranging from Occupy Atlanta to inner-city kids taken deep-sea fishing by an ATL non-profit.